 Bozeman Deaconess Health Group (now Bozeman Health Medical Group) began in 2005 as a partnership to support continued access to essential and expanded services in the community.
-Today, there are 89 physicians and 32 advanced practice clinicians employed in the Medical Group, providing primary care (family medicine, internal medicine and pediatrics), cardiology, geriatrics and palliative medicine, nephrology, otolaryngology, obstetrics and gynecology, gastroenterology, rheumatology, neurology, physiatry, neuropsychology, travel medicine and infectious disease, oncology, hematology, wound and hyperbaric medicine, pulmonary medicine, sleep medicine, critical care and urology.
+Today, there are 144 employed physicians, and 94 advanced practice clinicians employed in the Medical Group, providing primary care (family medicine, internal medicine and pediatrics), cardiology, geriatrics and palliative medicine, nephrology, otolaryngology, obstetrics and gynecology, gastroenterology, rheumatology, neurology, physiatry, neuropsychology, travel medicine and infectious disease, oncology, hematology, wound and hyperbaric medicine, pulmonary medicine, sleep medicine, critical care and urology.

 Bozeman Health—an integrated health care delivery system

-In 2015, with Bozeman Deaconess Health Services adding more care sites in Southwest Montana, Bozeman Health was formed as the parent company to Bozeman Deaconess Hospital.
-In that year, Bozeman Health rebranded to Bozeman Health, opened Belgrade Clinic + UrgentCare, and Big Sky Medical Center.
+In 2015, with Bozeman Deaconess Health Services adding more care sites in Southwest Montana, Bozeman Health was formed as the parent company to Bozeman Deaconess Regional Medical Center.
+In that year, Bozeman Health rebranded to Bozeman Health, opened Belgrade Clinic, and Big Sky Medical Center.

 Today Gallatin County is home to nearly 115,000 people who, along with visitors, seek and receive top-notch medical care at a Bozeman Health care site in Southwest Montana.
 We're grateful to our community for allowing us the opportunity to care for you and grow with you.